DucManhPhan/DucManhPhan.github.io/_posts/2020-03-07-Understanding-about-functional-programming-in-Java.md

 f(total) = total * 0.1
 ```

 So, if a function receives everything that it needs to fulfill its responsibility, it will have no reason to use or change anything outside its scope.
 In mathematics, a function cannot depend on anything but its input.
-On the other hand, in programming, a method can reference and modify things outside its scope.
+On the other hand, in OOP programming, a method can reference and modify things outside its scope.
 Take, for example, the code we had in the previous section.

 ```java
 public void issueRewards() {